 Performance Evaluation

-To indicate and validate the accuracy of proposed machine learning models, three statistical indices, mean absolute Error (MAE), root mean square error (RMSE), and the coefficient of determination R2 are used as the following equations.
-The average deviation of the performance of a individual model or an ensemble model from a benchmark model in terms of three statistical measures (MAE, RMSE and R2) is calculated following equation (17).
+To show and validate the accuracy of the proposed ML models, three statistical indices namely mean absolute Error (MAE), root mean square error (RMSE), and the coefficient of determination R2 were used and expressed in equations 14, 15 and 16, respectively.
+The average deviation of the performance of an individual model or an ensemble model from a benchmark model in terms of three statistical measures (MAE, RMSE and R2) was calculated using equation (17).

 Mean absolute error (MAE).